marybokhan/marybokhan.github.io/content/first-post.md

 +++
-title = "Hi, my name is Mary"
-date = 2023-04-26
+title = "The Journey of Creating My Website" date = 2024-03-19

 [taxonomies]
 categories = ["Odd"]
-tags = ["Markdown", "GitHub"]
+tags = ["Website", "GitHub"]
 +++

-Welcome to my first blog post!
-I'm excited to share the story behind the creation of my personal web page, the technology I used, and the reasons for choosing these particular tools.
-As an iOS Engineer, having an online presence is crucial for showcasing my skills, networking, and keeping up with the latest trends in the industry.
-So let's dive into the journey of creating my personal web page!
+Here I will share a story behind the creation of my web page, the technology I used, and the reasons for choosing these particular tools.

 <!-- more -->

-# My First Post: The Journey of Creating My Personal Web Page

-Welcome to my first blog post!
-I'm excited to share the story behind the creation of my personal web page, the technology I used, and the reasons for choosing these particular tools.
-As an iOS Engineer, having an online presence is crucial for showcasing my skills, networking, and keeping up with the latest trends in the industry.
-So let's dive into the journey of creating my personal web page!

 ## Why Create a Personal Web Page?